 - CON: It’s a car-dependent city

-While it may not be as bad as some other US cities, the fact is that Austin remains a car-dependent city.
-There are some people, especially those living close to the downtown area, that can manage without a car but, in the long run, it makes sense to have a vehicle.
+While it may not be as bad as some other US cities, Austin remains a car-dependent city.
+Some people, especially those living close to the downtown area, can manage without a car, but in the long run, it makes sense to have one.
 Owning a car gives Austin residents more freedom and essentially gives people a better quality of life.

 - CON: Traffic in Austin is terrible

 With so many people using cars to get around Austin and the city’s rapidly increasing population, traffic is a huge problem.
-Austin has been unable to keep up with the road infrastructure demands placed on the city by its growing population.
+Austin’s road infrastructure has been unable to keep up with the demands placed on the city by its growing population.
 So new residents will need to prepare themselves and allow plenty of time to get to their destination, especially during rush hours.

 + PRO: Public transport and alternative methods of getting around are improving